 - Get baby’s nursery sorted.
 Not sure where to start?
 We’ve got lots of nursery decor inspo.

 - Hydrate, hydrate, hydrate!
 Drinking enough water is essential to help ease those pesky pregnancy symptoms, like cramps and nausea.
+And it’s recommended to drink an extra 300ml of water per day during pregnancy, too.
 So, keep that water bottle handy and sip away!

 - Moisturize that bump!
 As your bump grows, so does the itchiness and stretch marks.
 But don’t worry, a good moisturizer can help ease those itchy sensations and minimize those pesky stretch marks.

 - Keep those appointments coming!
-You may have an ultrasound coming up, so be sure to have that scheduled.
-Don’t miss out on seeing your little one grow and develop.
+You may have an ultrasound coming up, so be sure to have that scheduled, to keep an eye on any potential “fetal abnormalities”.
+You also don’t want miss out on any chance to see your babe grow and develop.